Calculators and Comparators marius-ciclistu

 Wighted average power - is the division of total energy converted to force by the total time needed to accelerate on all the RPM range.
 It's measured in J/s.

 Wighted average torque - indicates the average torque developed by the engine on all its RPM range.
-It's measured in Nm and is the clearest characteristic of an engine (if it is mentioned alone without other information/characteristics).
+It's measured in Nm and is the second clearest (after Equivalent constant engine torque) characteristic of an engine (if it is mentioned alone without other information/characteristics).
 Details...

 Motorcycle Transmission Calculator and Comparator